crito/nod/README.md

 uses `underscore` in any case if available, otherwise falls back to the native implementations.

+## Installation

+    npm install nod-validation

+Or see the build instructions further down.

 ## Usage

 `nod` is fairly simple.